 Below is a discussion of the two types of materials used for permanent teeth implants or dental implants.

 - Titanium Implant: These dental implants are made of titanium, one of the strongest metallic alloys that allow your jawbone to heal naturally and effectively around the implants.
 Titanium implants have been used for decades, and they’re some of the cheapest and most effective dental implant materials.

 - Ceramic Implant: Zirconia, i.e., ceramic implants, is a recent invention, having achieved popularity because the implant comes with a crown.
 As such, you don’t need to get dental implants separately; the ceramic implants come with all the dental components, including crowns.
 Ceramic implants also allow your jawbone to heal effectively.

 Titanium implants and ceramic implants are both equally effective and safe dental implant materials.
 Whether you want permanent teeth implants or complete dental implants, you can talk to the best dental implant specialist to determine which type of dental implant surgery and material you need.

-Who needs dental implants treatment?
+Who needs dental implant treatment?